More Stitches in Time

 - Bead embroidery by Mistress Jeanmaire Ilaria Beatrice du Domrémy

 - Embroidered book covers by Cristina inghean Ghriogair

-- Viking bag and embellishment by Lady Elska á Fjárfelli
+- Make your own wood handled Haithabu bag by Lady Elska á Fjárfelli

 Short Classes (Sunday Morning)

 - Teaching Fiber Arts by Lady Shirin of Susa

 Bead Embroidery by Mistress Jeanmaire Ilaria Beatrice du Domrémy, 17th Viscountess of Drachenwald

 This class consists of both a lecture and a hands-on workshop.
 Students first learn how to outline the design on the fabric using the pearls provided in their kit.
 While they proceed with this task they learn about the historic use of beads to decorate clothing, beginning in the Neolithic era and going up through the Roaring 20’s.
 After students have completed their outlines, or are comfortable sewing beads in a row, they will be taught how to fill in open areas.
 The instructor will assist each student in deciding how to complete her/his project.
 Numerous examples completed by the instructor will be available to handle and for close examination.

 Class Limit: 8 students;

 - A piece of 100% linen fabric with a heart design already transferred onto it.
 Colors and sizes will vary, but it will be large enough to use as a favor or turn into a small pouch.